beaugunderson/lindenmoji/INSTRUCTIONS.md

 `a; a=F`

-The initial condition is the rule `a`, which is defined as `F`, which is the command to move the cursor forward and draw a line (it may also be invoked with → and ).
+The initial condition is the rule `a`, which contains only the command `F`--the command to move the cursor forward and draw a line (which may also be invoked with ➡️ and →).

 A more complex system looks like this:

 `aaaa; a=FO+; 📐=90`

-This defines an initial condition of `aaaa` (which means do rule `a` four times) and defines `a` as "draw a line", "draw a circle", and "rotate by the rotation angle". `📐` is a setting that specifies the rotation angle, in this case 90 degrees.
+This defines an initial condition of `aaaa` ("do rule `a` four times") and defines `a` as "draw a line", "draw a circle", and "rotate by the rotation angle". `📐` is a setting that specifies the rotation angle, in this case 90 degrees.
 The output is a square with a circle drawn at each corner:

 ![a square with a circle centered on each corner](examples/simple-square.png)